 Righthander Jonathan Holder (1993) got into eight games down the stretch in 2016, but he became a cog in the ’17 bullpen, making 37 appearances, with one win and one loss.
 A fast riser, Jonathan was drafted by New York in the sixth round of the 2014 amateur draft three days before his birthday.
-As of this writng he has posted the same 1-1 win-loss record in ’18, and his 5-2 mark in 2019 looks good, though he had slipped down somewhat on the bullpen depth list.
+He posted a 1-3 win-loss record in ’18, and his 5-2 mark in 2019 looks good, though he had slipped down somewhat on the bullpen depth list.
 Jonathan posted a 3-0 mark in 18 games with the 2020 Yankees, then was released.
 The Cubs signed him to a free agent deal, but he has not appeared with them as of this writing.

 Bill Virdon (1931), who managed the Yanks to second- and third-place finishes in 1974 and 1975, makes the list for two reasons.
 Aside from that tour behind the bench, Bill was signed by the Yankees in his playing days as an amateur free agent before the 1950 season, and was traded with minor-leaguer Emil Tellinger and Mel Wright to the St. Louis Cardinals for Enos Slaughter in April 1954.
 As a lefty-hitting outfielder mostly with the Pirates, Virdon smacked 91 homers with 502 rbi’s.